 What had started out as a pleasant place to stop on a journey, alongside a quiet country lane, had by now been increasingly hemmed in by recent building developments.
-The neighbouring butcher’s shop built by Lavender, later run by Leonard Jupp, was acquired by Lloyds Bank in around 1928 who converted it to form a bank premises, with a self-contained flat above, providing living accommodation for one of the bank clerks.
+The neighbouring butcher’s shop built by Lavender, later run by Leonard Jupp from 1912, was acquired by Lloyds Bank in around 1928 who converted it to form a bank premises, with a self-contained flat above, providing living accommodation for one of the bank clerks.

 Beyond Lloyds Bank was a storage hut which housed Upminster’s hand-pumped fire cart used by the parish volunteer fire brigade after its formation in 1909.
 This was relocated to the Clock House after the parish acquired it in 1924, and the shed later became a small shop called The Bureau.
 Beyond this was Wilson’s America Lodge and carpenter’s yard, later Albert Parrish’s contractors, and later still Green Stores.